Freke09/printf/README.md

 Project Name: Printf
-Collaborators: Agwu Emmanuel, Ndifreke Ndue
+By: Ndifreke Ndue

 Brief Overview of the Project:
-The project is about collaborating to write a printf function that can work as the C standard library function
+The project is about replicating the printf function of the C library